Table of contents

-I have played so many superhero games in the past 26 years of my life: multiple Batman games (before the Arkham series), Superman, The Incredible Hulk, countless Spiderman games, Captain America, Wolverine, Injustice, and Marvel’s Avengers.
-I loved each game in its own way, but the one superhero title I miss the most is also the one that is no longer playable and has been shutdown since November 27, 2017—Marvel Heroes Omega.
-Marvel Heroes Omega was the console version of Marvel Heroes 2016 for the PC.
+There have been so many superhero games in the past 26+ years of my life.
+Multiple Batman games (before the Arkham series), Superman, The Incredible Hulk, countless Spiderman games, Captain America, X-Men, Wolverine, Injustice, and Marvel’s Avengers.
+I loved each game in its own way.
+What’s the one superhero title I miss the most though?
+Well, one that is no longer playable and has been shut down since November 27, 2017.
+A video game with one of the most extensive omega character hero lists for Marvel heroes.
+The one and only Marvel Heroes Omega!

 A New Hope

+For those familiar with Marvel Heroes 2016 for PC, Marvel Heroes Omega is the console version.
 Marvel Heroes Omega was an ARPG (action role-playing game) similar to Marvel Ultimate Alliance.
-It was free-to-play and had a ton of characters to play that you typically wouldn’t find in another Marvel video game.
-And although there were microtransactions to unlock things early and support the game, you could still unlock almost everything with in-game currencies, including other heroes.
+It was free-to-play and had a ton of characters to play.
+Characters that you typically wouldn’t find in another video game like Marvel Heroes Omega.
+And although there were microtransactions to unlock things early and support the game… We were still able to unlock almost everything with in-game currencies.
+Even including other heroes.

 - Jean Grey